 We set these cutoff levels at relatively conservative amounts of noise, which would enable a fairly risk-averse tuning algorithm.
 This parameter choice could be adjusted to the needs of a given application depending on the error sensitivity of an autotuning method.
-To ensure that images in the low noise class are very reliably identified, we set the threshold between low and moderate noise classes to be at the noise level where the average MAE has gone up by $2.5\,\%$ of the full range, which is similar to a 2 sigma cutoff for the lower tail of a normal distribution.
-We set the threshold between moderate and high noise where the average MAE has reached $50~\%$ of its full range, where the model is roughly equally likely to be wrong as right for a single state image.
+To ensure that images in the high-quality class are very reliably identified, we set the threshold between high- and moderate-quality classes to be at the noise level where the average MAE has gone up by $2.5\,\%$ of the full range, which is similar to a 2 sigma cutoff for the lower tail of a normal distribution.
+We set the threshold between moderate and low quality where the average MAE has reached $50~\%$ of its full range, that is where the model is roughly equally likely to be wrong as right for a single state image.

 With these thresholds, state labels, and the known amount of noise added, we then assign the simulated data with quality classes for DQC module training.
-For this training we use a distinct dataset with the same distribution of noise used to set noise class thresholds.
-This dataset is also available via the National Institute of Standards and Technology (NIST) Science Data Portal~\cite{qf-data} and at data.gov
+For this training, we use a distinct dataset with the same distribution of noise used to set quality class thresholds.
+This dataset is also available via the NIST Science Data Portal~\cite{qf-data} and at data.gov.